How Do Indexing Metadata and Structure Make LLM Search Work?

 To understand why these layers matter, it is crucial to know how LLMs and RAG systems read a content piece before generating an answer.

-Here is a flow of this system:
+Here is a practical flow of LLM for search in enterprise environments:

 - The document is uploaded or ingested into the system.